 Best time of year to party in Victoria

-Victoria Beer Week (March) is a great time to party in British Columbia’s capital as the nine-day festival is a showcase of BC’s unique craft breweries.
+Victoria Beer Week (March) is a great time to party in British Columbia’s capital as the nine-day festival showcases BC’s unique craft breweries.

 Where to party in Victoria

-Victoria is the most English city in Canada so a good place to start is in an English pub and there are plenty of excellent pubs to choose from!
+Victoria is the most English city in Canada so a good place to start is in an English pub with plenty of excellent pubs to choose from!
 Here are a few:

 - Batholomew’s Pub (777 Douglas St, Victoria) – Bart’s is a lively classic English pub with a decent menu of local craft beer but their signature cocktail is the Double Seafood Caesar.